Popular Applications for Recipe Sand Plants

 - Extreme consistency in final products

-- Multiple recipes for standard and speciality products
+- Multiple recipes for standard and specialty products

 - The facility short runs of speciality materials